-Jerwood Curatorial Accelerator (JCA) is a new programme to support curatorial and leadership development for UK-based visual arts curators from working class/low socio-economic backgrounds.
-Through a 12-month cohort-based learning and mentoring programme, curators will develop new networks, skills and knowledge to enable them to lead and impact the future of the visual arts sector.
+Jerwood Curatorial Accelerator (JCA) is a pioneering programme to support curatorial and leadership development for UK-based visual arts curators from working class/low socio-economic backgrounds.
+The 12-month cohort-based learning and mentoring programme runs from July 2022 to July 2023 in partnership with eight visual arts organisations across the UK.
+The programme supports exceptional early-career curators from underrepresented backgrounds to develop new networks, skills and knowledge, enabling them to lead and impact the future of the visual arts sector.

-There is a dearth of specific research into socio-economic backgrounds of curators, but what there is suggests the level of diversity of UK-based curators is very low: only 21% of museums and gallery staff are from working class/low socio-economic backgrounds and there is a lack of ethnic diversity, disabled and women in senior leadership roles across the visual arts sector*.
-This programme responds to the need to address this, acknowledging the role of curators as ‘gate keepers’ to the diversity and breadth of art that is programmed and visible publicly.
+There is a dearth of specific research into socio-economic backgrounds of curators, but what there is suggests the level of diversity of UK-based curators is very low: only 21% of museums and gallery staff are from working class/low socio-economic backgrounds and there is a lack of ethnic diversity and underrepresentation of disabled people and women in senior leadership roles across the visual arts sector*.
+JCA responds to the need to address this, acknowledging the role of curators as ‘gate keepers’ to the diversity and breadth of art that is programmed and visible publicly.

 Jerwood Curatorial Accelerator (JCA) is designed and delivered by Jerwood Arts, with funding from Arts Council England’s Transforming Leadership Fund and Esmée Fairbairn Foundation, and Art Fund support.
 Host partners include Centre for Contemporary Art, Derry ̴Londonderry, Dundee Contemporary Arts, Middlesbrough Institute of Modern Art, Peak Cymru, Somerset House, Turner Contemporary and Yorkshire Sculpture International.
 The programme has specialist support from people make it work, Dr Dave O’Brien and Annabel Jackson Associates Ltd.

-Find out more about the Weston Jerwood Creative Bursaries programme here.
+Find out more about the Weston Jerwood Creative Bursaries programme.

 *Source: Brook, O., O’Brien, D. and Taylor, M. (2018) Panic: Social class, taste and inequality in the creative industries.